MaDud/riskAssessmentApp/README.md

 * Enzyme 3.11.0
 * JEST 4.2.4

+## Demo
+Open this page to see demo: https://madud.github.io/riskAssessmentApp/

 ## Setup
 Clone this repo to your desktop and run npm install to install all the dependencies.
 Use npm start to open project.